1 First steps with Polars

 999

-# Get columns number
+# Get the number of columns

 flights.width